-Turbidity Average Annual Turbidity (NTU) Highest Single Measurement (NTU) Lowest % Of Samples Meeting TT Turbidity Limit MCL MCLG Major Source in Drinking Water Violation Fairfax Water - Corbalis Water Treatment Plant 0.04 0.25 100% 100% No Loudoun Water - Goose Creek Water Treatment Facility 0.03 0.089 100% TT N/A Soil Runoff No
+Turbidity Average Annual Turbidity (NTU) Highest Single Measurement (NTU) Lowest % of Samples Meeting TT Turbidity Limit MCL MCLG Major Source in Drinking Water Violation Fairfax Water - Corbalis Water Treatment Plant 0.04 0.22 100% N1/A C 11D No Loudoun Water - Trap Rock Water Treatment Facility 0.04 0.17 100% Π N/A Soil Runoff No

 Your water is tested for a large array of components at locations as it enters into the distribution system.
-You'll find this data on what was detected in Table Two and Table Three.
-Table Two depicts components that both Loudoun and Fairfax Water (Loudoun Water Supplier) are required to test for, where Table Three depicts components that are uniquely required for Fairfax Water's ozonation disinfection process.
+You'll find this data on what was detected in Table Two.